 I get asked this question all the time: “How much business should we be closing from our lead generation activities?”
+To answer this question, we first need to understand the importance of calculating conversion rates at every stage and what metrics to watch for when measuring performance.

-Many companies tend to measure the quantity of Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs).
+Many companies tend to measure the quantity of Marketing Qualified Leads (MQLs), and Sales Qualified Leads (SQLs).
 But to understand what is working and what isn't, it's important to look at the conversion ratios at each stage in the process.

 - Marketing looks at the creation of inbound leads and conversions from outbound leads into an MQL.